influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withEnforcedNamespaceLabel(enforcedNamespaceLabel)
 ```

-EnforcedNamespaceLabel enforces adding a namespace label of origin for each alert and metric that is user created.
-The label value will always be the namespace of the object that is being created.
+"EnforcedNamespaceLabel enforces adding a namespace label of origin for each alert and metric that is user created.
+The label value will always be the namespace of the object that is being created."

 ### fn spec.withEnforcedSampleLimit